danielgtaylor/berry-gardener/source/plants/currant/index.md

 ![Different kinds of currants](./currants.jpg)

+Currants are very popular in Europe, but hardly available commercially in the U.S. due mostly to a federal ban on growing them enacted in 1920.
+In 1966 the federal ban was lifted, however it is still banned to grow currants in some states because they are an alternate host for white pine blister rust.

 Currants can be eaten fresh when fully ripe and make excellent jams, jellies, and juice.

 > Ribes is a little bushe ... and in the tops ... are red berries in clusters in taste at the first somethinge sower but pleasant enough when they are fully ripe.